paritytech/chaoscope/docs/observations.md

 For each extrinsic provided by `pallet-chaos`, a table is displayed with the relevant data.

 ## dragBlockUnitWeight(n)

-Drags block production by calculating hashes in a loop (`n` times), with constant unitary extrinsic weight.
+Injects a heavy computation payload into the runtime, effectively dragging block production by calculating hashes in a loop (n times), with constant unitary extrinsic weight.

 |       n       | block execution time (ms) | fees charges |
 |:-------------:|:----------------:|:------:|